-- The Bank also supports the Consultative Group on International Agricultural Research (CGIAR) which advances agriculture science and innovation to boost food and nutrition security globally
+- The Bank also supports the CGIAR which advances agriculture science and innovation to boost food and nutrition security globally

 In Bangladesh, a World Bank project increased the agricultural productivity of selected crops (rice, wheat, lentil, mung, and mustard), livestock (dairy cows, chicken, and ducks), and fisheries (tilapia, koi, and pangus) in economically depressed areas that are vulnerable to impacts of climate change.
 The project increased the generation and dissemination of improved varieties, including 3,500 tons of certified seeds of rice, wheat, maize, pulses, and oilseeds.

 In Rwanda, a program on land husbandry, water harvesting, and hillside irrigation aimed to better manage rainfall to prevent hillside erosion.
 The program, which is partially funded by GAFSP, reached over 300,000 farmers through farmers’ organizations, erosion control, productivity enhancement, and policies which increased farmers’ access to finance.
 Nutrition training and the construction of over 54,000 kitchen gardens has also upgraded the quality of people’s diets.
 The percentage of households consuming quality food increased from 71% in 2012 to 83% in 2018.
-A follow-on project is expanding this approach to an additional 38,000 farmers and over 500 producer-based organizations, improving productivity, the availability of nutritious food and the processing and marketing of food.
+A follow-on project is expanding this approach to an additional 38,000 farmers and over 500 producer-based organizations, improving productivity, the availability of nutritious food, and the processing and marketing of food.

 In Samoa, which has some of the world’s highest rates of diabetes and heart disease, a Bank-supported project is working to improve agriculture and health outcomes.
 The program has increased fruit and vegetable yields and strengthened the connections between local farmers to markets.
 The percentage of locally produced fruit and vegetables sold domestically increased ten-fold between 2012 and 2018.
 The government’s “eat the rainbow” campaign also promotes healthy eating.

 In Vietnam, a 2016 livestock competitiveness and food safety project helped 105,000 people raise healthier livestock.
 About 11,000 livestock producer households adopted safer animal husbandry practices leading to a significant decrease in pig and poultry mortality rates (25%).
 In addition, 240 slaughterhouses and 381 wet markets have been upgraded and their operators trained, providing more hygienic pork and poultry to hundreds of thousands of consumers.